tagtwp/_twp-front/README.md

 # twp-frontend

-twp-front by TagTWP.
+twp-frontend by TagTWP.
 This template specially crafted for SaaS, startup, business and software website.
 Play crafted in a way that you can use with almost all sort of web project.
 This is Tailwind CSS template built using [TagTWP](https://tagtwp.com/) components.

 Installation